Date: March, 2019 | Category: Compliance | Author: Ryan Szporer

 - Each detected quality issue must be handled formally.

-- Only authorized personnel must have necessary access to change records.
+- Only authorized personnel must have the necessary access to change records.

 - Electronic signatures over handwritten ones are permitted.